-Option 3: You can have the plan premium taken out of your monthly Social Security check
+Option 3: Having your premium taken out of your monthly Social Security check

 You can have the plan premium taken out of your monthly Social Security check.
 Contact Member Services for more information on how to pay your monthly plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)
+Changing the way you pay your premium.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+To change your payment method, contact Members Services for more information and we will be happy to help you.
+(Phone number for Member Services are printed on the back cover of this booklet.)